dresden-elektronik/deconz-rest-plugin/BUILDING.md

 --------

-### Linix with Qt5
+### Linux with Qt5
-Buiklding on older Debian versions uses Qt5.
+Building on older Debian versions uses Qt5.
 The following development packages need to be installed.

 **Note:** On newer Ubuntu versions `qt5-default` isn't available, replace it with `qtbase5-dev qtchooser qt5-qmake qtbase5-dev-tools` instead.